 Academic Ombud Services is not intended to supplant the normal processes of resolution (contacting the course instructor, department chair, director of undergraduate/graduate studies, and/or associate dean).
 In cases where there is a clear need to achieve a solution more quickly than normal procedures provide, the Ombud may seek to expedite the process.

-Please note: If the current Academic Ombud, Dr. Joseph McGillis, is your instructor or your issue is in his department, Microbiology, Immunology & Molecular Genetics, or a closely related department, please call 859-257-3737 or email firstname.lastname@example.org directly.
+Please note: If the current Academic Ombud, Dr. Joseph McGillis, is your instructor or your issue is in his department, Microbiology, Immunology & Molecular Genetics, or a closely related department, please email firstname.lastname@example.org directly.
 An alternate Ombud will be requested and your issue will be held in confidence.